vasilvas99/can-in-kanto-cm/README.md

 - The current procedure is quite manual

 - The container has to be already started to obtain a PID and move the `vxcan1` peer interface into its namespace.
-This can be a problem as the container entrypoint might be ran before the `vxcan1` is moved and thus fail if it expects a can interfaces to be available on startup.
+This can be a problem as the container entrypoint might be ran before the `vxcan1` is moved and thus fail if it expects a can interface to be available on startup.
 (TODO: check if hard-coding the PID in the manifest is possible/feasible)

-- Ideally this should be a kanto-cm plugin/feature.
+- Ideally this should be a kanto-cm plugin/feature and kanto-cm will set-up the virutal can interface before running the entrypoint (much like the virtual ethernet adapters it now uses)